Welcome to September, the month of our FUS homecoming!

 (608)233-9774 extension 131

-Our Adult Religious Education Ministry assists our spiritual community in mindful and ethical living by deepening our connection with our UU heritage and Principles, and integrating these into our daily lives by:
+Our Mission Our Adult Religious Education Ministry assists our spiritual community in mindful and ethical living by deepening our connection with our UU heritage and Principles, and integrating these into our daily lives by:

 - Developing and refining our own personal theologies through education, action and reflection